-CBD, or cannabidiol, is a compound found in cannabis with a variety of positive medical and medicinal benefits.
+CBD, or cannabidiol, is a compound found in cannabis with a variety of benefits.
 But unlike THC (tetrahydrocannabinol), CBD by itself cannot get you high because it isn’t a psychoactive compound.

 What is CBD?
 It’s a safe, healthy, and legal alternative for anyone who wants to experience the benefits of cannabis without the high.